 ParameterTypeDescription

-inputsarrayInput values matching the application’s defined input fields.
-The input structure depends on the application type.
+inputsarrayInput values matching the agent’s defined input fields.
+The input structure depends on the agent capabilities.

 inputs[].idstringThe name of the input field.
-If this is a research assistant application, the input id is always query.
+For research, the input id is always query.

 inputs[].valuearray[string]An array containing values of the input field.
 You can pass multiple values for a single input field.
 If the input field is a file, the value should be the file_id from an uploaded file, such as ["1234-abcd-1234"].
 Learn more about how to upload files with the Files API.